Emergency Medical Training

 EMT Classes at Weiss

 EMT classes are taught by physicians, nurses, physician assistants and paramedics.
 The hands-on skills are taught by experienced professionals in the emergency medical services field.
-Classes are held every Monday and Wednesday in the hospital’s auditorium, from 5 to 10 p.m.
+Classes are held every Monday and Wednesday in the hospital’s auditorium, from 5 - 10 p.m.
 Class sessions begin in January, May and September.
 Registration begins before the start of each semester on a first come, first-served basis.

 How does the EMT Program work?